 After a positive reaction to the suggestion on social media, Rebecca, along with her partner Jordan Derbyshire, began delivering their products to areas such as Swinton, Walkden, Tyldesley and Astley.

-At some points over the past year, the couple found themselves delivering products four days a week.
+At times over the past year, the couple found themselves delivering products four days a week.

 Rebecca said: “It took us out into our community and got us seeing our customers.